The Lazarus Effect (2015 film): Release

 On December 17, 2013, it was announced that the film (then titled Lazarus) would be released on January 30, 2015, with Lionsgate distributing the film.
-On November 4, 2014, Relativity Media acquired the film from Lionsgate and set the film's release date for February 20, 2015.
+On November 4, 2014, Relativity Media acquired U.S. distribution rights to the film from Lionsgate, which retained international distribution and sales rights, and set the film's release date for February 20, 2015.
 In December 2014, it was then announced that the film would be retitled The Lazarus Effect, and be released a week later than previously planned, on February 27, 2015.

 Marketing

 The first still of the film was released on January 5, 2015, along with the theatrical poster.

 Box office

 In North America, the film opened to number five in its first weekend, with $10,203,437, behind Focus, Kingsman: The Secret Service, The SpongeBob Movie: Sponge Out of Water, and Fifty Shades of Grey.

 Reception

-The Lazarus Effect received generally negative reviews from critics.
-On Rotten Tomatoes 15% of 110 reviews were positive, with an average rating of 4/10.
+The Lazarus Effect was generally negatively received by critics.
+On Rotten Tomatoes, 13% of 107 reviews were positive, with an average rating of 4/10.
 The site's consensus reads "The Lazarus Effect has a talented cast and the glimmer of an interesting idea, but wastes it all on insipid characters and dull, recycled plot points."
 On Metacritic, the film has a weighted average score of 31 out of 100, based on 29 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film a grade of "C−" on an A+ to F scale.